joshstevens19/rindexer/README.md

   - emit the log through the same event register as the event defined in the manifest

 future features:
+- look into migrating to alloy from ethers
 - investigate handle advanced top of head reorgs process
 - cron registering for networks to fire
 - multiple ABIs merged into one